Rantesh/RobotCode/README.md

 * 1/21 Got the ultraSonic sensor working.
 Tested it in autonomous.
 * 1/24 Worked on SmartDashboard; got the autoSwitch working.
 Helped mechanical test climbing.
 Created an interface for multiple autonomous programs.
 Started working on editing robot preferences from the SmartDashboard.
 * 1/28 Changed deadband program to use a parabolic power rate.
 Tested it.
 It works.
+* 1/31 Updated autonomous code's runAutoStep to include the distance sensor.